playfularchitect/Rosetta-Stone-Of-Physics/Why Shells (49,50)?/Readme.md

 The fact that these two radically different approaches—one counting discrete points on a lattice, the other calculating vacuum energy on a smooth manifold—arrive at the same core correction term to five decimal places is profound evidence of a shared origin.

 ## The Grand Lil Synthesis
-This convergence completes the story I have been building:
+This convergence completes one of the stories I have been building:

 The "source code" integers